Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 **Targets:** Single-target

-**Attack:** ??
+**Attack:** Expertise

 **Duration:** Instant

 </div>

-?FLAVOR?.
+As you trace the two halves of this symbol, they begin to interact in a spectacular fashion where they ,eet.
 Choose a creature within range.
 Remove all stacks of defenseless from them, applying 2 stacks of aflame for each stack removed in this way, unmodified by changes to the efficacy of this spell.
 Then, make an Expertise attack against that creature.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence hybrid fire-corrosive damage and apply 2 stacks of defenseless.
 - **2 essence:** Deal 2d6 + 2 \* Presence hybrid fire-corrosive damage and apply 4 stacks of defenseless.